Yorkshire Dales Walks

 Route Summary: The traditional Three Peaks route, with a couple of minor variations, starting and finishing at Horton-in-Ribblesdale visiting in turn Pen-y-Ghent, Whernside and Ingleborough.

-Walk Summary: At last the big one!
+Walk Detail: At last the big one!
 At 7.42am we posted our entry slips through the letterbox of the Pen-Y-Ghent café and set off.

 This was the third time I had climbed Pen-Y-Ghent in 2004 and for the third time I was robbed of any views.
 Once again the summit was shrouded in cloud and arguably the weather was worse than the previous time because, while it was not as windy, the rain was a lot heavier.